 Spouses are entitled to a survivor's pension if the deceased fulfilled the minimum condition of five years of contributions to the statutory pension system.
-A valid entitlement to a "high-rate" widow's pension exists if the surviving spouse is unable to work or is raising an underage child or is at least 45 years old.
+A valid entitlement to a "high-rate" widow's pension exists if the surviving spouse is unable to work or is raising an underage child or is at least 45 years old10.
 Otherwise, a "small" widow's pension is paid.
 While the "high-rate" widow's pension amounts to 55 % of the full pension benefit of the deceased, the "small" widow's pension is only 25 % of that pension and is additionally restricted to two years.
+In both cases own income over a certain level is taken into account.

 Orphan's pension is generally paid until the age of 18.
-Exemptions exist up to the age of 27, but own income is taken into account.
+Exemptions exist up to the age of 27.
 The amount of an orphan's pension is also related to the full pension benefit of the deceased, with one-tenth for half-orphans and one-fifth for double orphans.